microsoft/Low-Code/website/blog/2023-lcf/2023-02-09/part-2.md

 <!-- ************************************* -->

 In the [first part of the blog](part-1.md), Nitya showed you how to build a custom connector for the Forem v0 API.
 From now, I (Daniel) will take it over and show you what you can do with the custom connector in the Power Platform.

+If you don't want to follow the whole tutorial, but you want to just see the solution, make sure to go the the bottom of the page where .

 ## Custom connectors in the Power Platform